SUNIL-KUMAR-L/sunil-notes/pe-stocks.md

 while a higher PE ratio could mean a stock's price is expensive relative to its earnings.
 However, it should be used along with other metrics to analyze stocks.

-Can you give me an example of a stock with a high PE ratio?
+###  an example of a stock with a high PE ratio?

-Sure, here are some examples of stocks with typically high PE ratios:
+here are some examples of stocks with typically high PE ratios:

 • Technology companies like Amazon, Netflix, Tesla, etc. These companies are expected to grow earnings rapidly, so investors are willing to pay a premium for the stock.
 For example, Netflix currently has a PE ratio of around 50.